-We really need to get back to the fundamentals like, are you chewing?
-You have to break down your food and cover it with digestive enzymes because this is where sugar starts to break down and doesn’t happen again along the whole course of the digestive process.
-They say to chew your food minimum 30 times each bite, but optimally it should be much higher, even upwards of 60.
-[If you’re having digestive problems] you can also always use a blender to do some of the pre-digesting for you, and make soups or smoothies.
+We really need to get back to the fundamentals, like, are you chewing?
+You have to break down your food and cover it with digestive enzymes, as this is where sugar starts to break down and doesn’t happen again throughout the whole course of the digestive process.
+They say to chew your food a minimum of 30 times per bite, but optimally it should be much higher, even upwards of 60.
+[If you’re having digestive problems] you can also always use a blender to do some of the pre-digesting for you and make soups or smoothies.

 Take time to relax before you eat

-I often find myself talking to clients about sitting at a dinner table and not standing over their sink to eat their meal.
-If we don’t start with that foundation, it doesn’t matter how many enzymes I tell you to take.
-You have to build the foundation of what it looks like to have a healthy plate, and how to physically eat your food — in terms of sitting properly, the age old practice of giving thanks, and breathing for five seconds to help shift the nervous system.
-We are always operating from this place of “fight or flight”, which means your digestion won’t work because all of your blood flow is going to your extremities.
+I often find myself talking to clients about sitting at a dinner table and not standing over their sink to eat their meals.
+If we don’t start with that foundation, it doesn’t matter how many enzymes you to take.
+You have to build the foundation of what it looks like to have a healthy plate.
+This includes how to physically eat your food—in terms of sitting properly.
+The age-old practice of giving thanks, and breathing for five seconds helps shift the nervous system.
+We are always operating from this place of “fight or flight”, which means your digestion won’t work as it would normally.
+Why?
+Because all of your blood flow is going to your extremities.
 It doesn’t matter how healthy your kale bowl is, you have to bring energy and concentration to your digestive system.
 Getting into that chill and relaxed state before a meal is so important.

 Feed yourself positive thoughts

 Of course food and nutrition matter, but you feed yourself with more than just food.
-You feed yourself with how you think and your thought patterns, so if you begin your meal by thinking “Oh god, I’m going to feel like crap after this meal” then 100% that’s how you will feel.
-But if you go into it thinking “it’s Friday, I’m going to have some pizza with my girlfriends” then I promise you the reaction will be different.
+You feed yourself with how you think and your thought patterns.
+If you begin your meal by thinking, “Oh god, I’m going to feel like crap after this meal,” then 100% that’s how you will feel.
+But if you go into it thinking “it’s Friday, I’m going to have some pizza with my girlfriends,” then I promise you, the reaction will be different.